My answer on Quora:

 If we were to define class inequality as income inequality, then history tells us that it is indeed likely to change.
 The reasons for those changes is where the real story is.

-Branko Milanovic in his bookpresents two key factors that can reduce high levels of inequality: malign and benign factors.
+Branko Milanovic in his book Global Inequality presents two key factors that can reduce high levels of inequality: malign and benign factors.

 Malign factors lowered income inequality in the 20th century…

 Malign factors include war, conflict, and anything else that destroys wealth, income and capital at a large scale.
 Those closer to the top of the income scale hold the most income and capital, and so they are disproportionately affected.

 The steep decline in income inequality in the West over the 20th century was influenced, on one hand, by the Great Depression and war.
 Thomas Piketty in his book Capital in the Twenty-First Century suggests that the rapid decline in inequality that became in the early to mid-1900s was due to (i) the financing of war where the rich were heavily taxed and (ii) the destruction of property by war.
 Stanford historian Walter Scheidel makes a similar case in his recent book The Great Leveler (going back to the Stone Ages!)

 …and so did benign factors